ibm-cloud-docs/account/account-types.md

 ### Subscription account

-With a Subscription account, you can create multiple resource groups to easily manage quota and view billing usage for a set of resources.
+With a Subscription account, you can create several resource groups to easily manage quota and view billing usage for a set of resources.

 You commit to a minimum spending amount each month and receive a subscription discount that is applied to that minimum charge.
 You also pay for any usage that exceeds the minimum spending amount.